scandale-project/scandale/README.md

-A[Probe with periodic behaviour] -->|JSON formatted result| B(Aggregation) AA[Probe with cyclic behaviour] -->|JSON formatted result| B AAA[Probe with one shot behaviour] -->|JSON formatted result| B B --> C(Correlation Engine with cyclic behaviour)
+A[Probe with periodic behaviour] -->|JSON formatted result| B(Aggregation) AA[Probe with cyclic behaviour] -->|JSON formatted result| B AAA[Probe with one shot behaviour] -->|JSON formatted result| B B --> C(Aggregation Engine with cyclic behaviour)
 C -->|Write| D[Database]
 C -->|Send| E[Ad hoc module]
 F[External source] -->|HTTP POST| C
 ```

-The purpose of this rather complex example is to show what it would currently
+The purpose of this rather complex example is to show what it is currently
 be possible to do.
-You can install a correlation engine with only one probe
+You can install an aggregation engine with only one probe
 on the same server.
 But probes can be deployed on a large scale and use a
 behavioral mechanism to accomplish their duty.